 Before I tell you what she said, let's start at the beginning.

-Starting with a show called "Hostess House" on KTVA channel 11, and later renamed "The Norma Goodman Show", the first lady of Alaska television, Norma Goodman, remained on the air for more than 50 years.
+Starting with a show called “Hostess House” on KTVA channel 11, and later renamed “The Norma Goodman Show”, Norma remained on the air for more than 50 years.

-I had the pleasure of directing Norma's show for a lot of those years, beginning in 1968.
+I had the pleasure of directing Norma's show for many of those years, beginning in 1968.
 Norma was a professional and a real pleasure to work with.
 Over the years, she told me stories about some of her on-air adventures.

 Here are two that Norma loved to tell -

-Everyone watching KTVA channel 11 in Anchorage, Alaska on that night heard her say it, and what happened next will surprise you.
+That night, everyone watching KTVA channel 11 in Anchorage, Alaska heard her say it, and what happened next will surprise you.

 As an entertainment industry professional with over 30 years in television and motion picture production, I began my career at KTVA in Anchorage, working on “The Varsity Show”, a live teen dance program.